 We know it doesn't work, it has never worked before and it can never work in future.
 We don't need any more expensive hot air about "changing the culture" - we need to change the reality and bring in Edna's Law.

 More than 900 callers rang Eileen's helpline after BBC Panorama "Behind Closed Doors" Thousands more calls/emails have come in since the Francis Review.
-Many of these whistleblowers still experience lasting detriment, so cannot put their names publicly to the petition yet, though a lot of others have left public comments on the petition which shows how widespread this is.
+Many of these whistleblowers still experience lasting detriment, so cannot put their names publicly to the petition yet, though a lot have left public comments on the petition which shows how widespread this is.

 You might ask "Why didn't they just speak up in their workplace?"
 But how can we expect workers to report wrongdoing when they have seen what happens to those who do?
 Would you?